GOVERNMENT

 -

-Domestic/USA -- the 2022 I.R.A.; (voluntary, by citizen or company) to partially reimburse private spending.
+Domestic/USA -- the 2022 I.R.A.; (voluntary, but no longer valid) partially reimbursed private spending